 If a student questions the correctness of a grade, the student should address his/her concern to the instructor.
-Any change of a final grade may be made only by the course instructor, who must personally submit the signed Change of Grade form, including the signature of the Director of Academic Affairs or Faculty Chair to the Office of the Registrar no later than the end of the quarter following the one in which the grade was given.
+Any change of a final grade may be made only by the course instructor, who must personally submit the signed Change of Grade form, including the signature of the Faculty Chair to the Office of the Registrar no later than the end of the quarter following the one in which the grade was given.